Don’t forget this needs to be a variety of sources. There are several good web based resources, summarised below with thanks to Dr Ashley Liston:

 A link is also provided to a section called ‘my CME’ which includes a wide variety of learning modules with search facility.
 The modules include a brief test with results and a ‘credit certificate’.
 There is a record of ‘exam history’ with comparisons against site averages.
 The validity or relevance of this sort of information is clearly likely to be of limited value.
 The site appears to be hosted and managed from the US and requires separate registration but is also free.

-A recent site has opened which appears to be the CME part as described above:
+Another recent site which has opened and appears to be the CME part as described above

 NHS GPs can obtain free access to this site, providing a programme of e-learning modules covering the RCGP curriculum.
 Each module is made up of reflective and interactive e-learning sessions that enhance GP training and support preparation for appraisal and revalidation.